h4lo343/Resonance/README.md

 ### How to Run on a Real Phone
 1. Follow step 1 & 2 in How to Run in an Emulator

-2. Connect Android Phone with USB
+2. Connect to an Android Phone using USB

 3. Run `adb devices` and record the \<device-number>